Inokashira Park Zoo

 Inokashira Park Zoo (Japanese: いのかしらしぜんぶんかえん; Kanji: 井の頭自然文化園) is a city zoo in Musashino, Tokyo.
 It is in a corner of Inokashira Park near the Ghibli Museum.
 A branch of the zoo is in Mitaka.
 It opened on May 17, 1942.

 History

-In September 1905, Shibusawa Eiichi borrowed a corner of Inokashira Gotenyama Garden from the Imperial Family and founded the Tokyo Maternity Hospital Conversion Division (later Inokashira School) to accommodate juvenile delinquents.
+In September 1905, Shibusawa Eiichi borrowed a corner of Inokashira Gotenyama Garden from the imperial family and founded the Tokyo Maternity Hospital Conversion Division (later Inokashira School) to accommodate juvenile delinquents.
 On May 1, 1917, the entire town was granted to Tokyo and Inokashira Park was opened.
 On May 5, 1934, "Nakanoshima small animal zoo" opened at the current branch location.

 In 1939, when the Inokashira school relocated, the plan to build a big zoo in this area was advanced.
 Initially it was conceived as "a big zoo" comparable to the Ueno Zoo, but due to the wartime budget and supplies shortage, large animals can not be gathered.
 The plan changed to a "nature observation park".
 It opened on May 17, 1942.

 Two giraffes were bred at the time of the opening, but both died by the end of the war.

+In the 1980s, the zoo experienced a surge of visitors when they received a pair of giant pandas.